The trait of high sensitivity can nurture creative expression, and success as a coach or other entrepreneur, and in other fields.

-Maria Hill of the excellent HSP Health site writes about some of the influences that may keep us from being actively creative.
+Maria Hill, founder of the excellent Sensitive Evolution site writes about some of the influences that may keep people from being actively creative, especially HSPs.

 “Manufacturing is not a natural HSP energy and can cause a feeling of disconnection in highly sensitive people who are more creative and holistic.

 “One way highly sensitive people can embrace their natural energies and creativity is by reclaiming the creative process.”

 From her post “Why HSPs Need To Reclaim The Creative Process.”